 I sometimes get stomach aches but mostly headaches when I get too stressed.
-I find it helpful to just relax with some chamomile tea and try to work out my issues.posted over 1 year ago
+I find it helpful to just relax with some chamomile tea and try to work out my issues.posted about 2 years ago

 Yes, 2 years ago, I had the same problem with my stomach, caused by stress.
 Try drinking a lot of tea, eating healthy and regular, but most important: get rid of the stress.
-Everything is going to be alright, you are safe and loved :)posted over 1 year ago
+Everything is going to be alright, you are safe and loved :)posted about 2 years ago

 Nervous stomach is only cured with sleep.
 Regular sleeping or resting when you’re tired will help calm the stress.
-There are other things to do, but sleep helps a lot.posted over 1 year ago
+There are other things to do, but sleep helps a lot.posted about 2 years ago

 Make Him Feel Welcome with Chic Points